macie-k/download-snap-memories/README.md

 <br>

 ## Sidenotes
+- Since version `1.15.0` the files are being downloaded much faster, meaning you can get rate limited, in that case just wait few minutes
 - macOS users will very likely get an SSL error, [here](https://github.com/emermacko/download-snap-memories/blob/master/docs/run_mac_instructions.md) is the solution
 - `Invalid URL ‘ ‘ : No schema supplied` means the links in your json have expired, just request the data again
 - Windows will likely block the executable as it's unsigned